 Children and adults can be injured or poisoned by accident.
 This can happen if products are misused, stored or disposed in the wrong way.
 Eating or drinking a hazardous product is very dangerous, sometimes deadly.
 Children have smaller bodies that are growing so chemicals can harm them more.

-Some hazardous products can burn just by touching them.
-Some can poison through skin if they are touched or could itch or burn.
+Some hazardous products can burn just by touching them and some can poison through the skin if they are touched.
 Others can also poison a person when they breathe them in.
-Exposure to these chemicals might make a person feel sick to their stomach or dizzy.
-Their eyes might water, sting or hurt.
-Common reactions are headaches or nasal congestion.
+Exposure to these chemicals might make a person feel sick to their stomach or dizzy and their eyes might water, sting or hurt.
+Other common reactions are headaches or nasal congestion.

 Sometimes a person can know right away if a family member has been poisoned by a hazardous product.
 But some problems don’t show up for a long time.
 Some chemicals can also change how a child grows and develops.
 Long-term contact with some products can cause cancer or damage to lungs or other organs.